salt-extensions/community/working_group/2024/2024-07-18-meeting-notes.md

 - Which process should people (be able to) follow to include a fresh extension (not a ported one) into the org?
 - Where are we in the process of module migration?
 Is anyone still actually working on porting modules?
 Also: How can we minimize friction in this process and most effectively prioritize work?
 [TLDR: Automation mostly works fine from my experience with saltext-vault and saltext-pushover, awareness/documentation is lacking, possibly interest as well]
 - Anything that can be done to ensure the organization stays healthy in the absence of Nick?
+- Should the `salt-extension` tool be retired in favor of the Copier template?
+There being two tools can cause confusion (https://github.com/saltstack/salt-extension/pull/49#issuecomment-2155450876) Context: https://github.com/saltstack/salt-extension/pull/45#issuecomment-1919464696

 - Discussion of next steps with this working group.

 ## Next steps